yvt-ee/Airline-Analysis/README.md

 ## Note Regarding My Solutions

 The SQL code shared in this repository is based on real-life scenarios and actual data and has been permitted for public sharing.
 For information security, the output is not included.
-Please feel free to reach out with any further questions.

 Anyone who wants to use the code should ask for a permit first.

 If you're interested in learning more about airline analysis or data analysis and hoping to communicate, feel free to contact me. :)

 Best,

 Yvette

 yvetteliu231@gmail.com